phreeza/manuscript_axon_potentials/doc/manuscript.md

 One assumption underlying our modeling of axonal geometries is that there exists a preferential direction of growth of the axon arbor.
 In many structures this is the case, for example in the parts of the auditory brainstem we studied here.
 In other brain regions, this tendency is not as prominent, with a spectrum existing between completely directed and undirected growth.
 More undirected growth would lead to a more diffuse response in the EFP, and eventually to a cancellation of the dipolar field potentials. @Cuntz2010One and
 @Budd2010Neocortical studied the principles underlying the growth patterns of axons and found that the degree of direction in the growth of an axon depends on the balance struck between conduction delay and wiring cost.
 Optimizing for minimal conduction time leads to highly directed structures, while optimizing wiring cost leads to more tortuous, undirected growth.
-This leads to the conclusion that directed structures and thus also strong, dipolar EFPs due to axons may be more prevalent in systems which require high temporal precision.
+This suggests that directed structures - and thus also strong, dipolar EFPs due to axons - may be more prevalent in systems which require high temporal precision in the information processing.

 Conclusion
 ----

 In conclusion, axonal projections can contribute substantially to EFPs.
-The analysis of the responses provides insight into both the underlying anatomy as well as the activity of axons.
-Future studies of axonal EFPs will shed light on the temporal and spatial structure of afferent activity in many brain regions.
+Our response analysis provides insight into both the underlying anatomy as well as the activity of axons.
+Future studies of axonal EFPs should shed light on the temporal and spatial structure of afferent activity in many brain regions.

 Materials and Methods
 ==============